Oswald Mosley: Personal life

 Since 2022 Mosley's grandson, Louis Mosley, has been head of the UK division of US tech firm Palantir Technologies.
+His great-grandson, Daniel Mosley, 4th Baron Ravensdale, is a member of the House of Lords who sits as a crossbencher.

 Death and funeral

 Mosley died on 3 December 1980 at Orsay.
 His body was cremated in a ceremony held at the Père Lachaise Cemetery, and his ashes were scattered on the pond at Orsay.
 His son Alexander stated that they had received many messages of condolence but no abusive words.
 "All that was a very long time ago," he said.